Ray Ciccarelli: NASCAR Driver Quits Over Confederate Flag Ban, Calls it ‘Political BS’

 Ciccarelli’s Resignation Came on the Same Day That Bubba Wallace Debuted the ‘Black Lives Matter’ Race Car

-On Wednesday, Bubba Wallace debuted the car he’ll be driving at Martinsville, which has a “Black Lives Matter” message on it.
+On Wednesday, Bubba Wallace debuted a car at the NASCAR Cup Series race at Martinsville Speedway that has a “Black Lives Matter” message on it.

 Via NASCAR.com, Wallace said, “I’m excited for this opportunity to run #BlackLivesMatter on the car for Martinsville.
 This statement that we have right here. … Running this race car.
 Being on live television.
 I think it’s going to speak volumes for what I stand for, but also what the initiative that NASCAR, the whole sport, is trying to push.”